What is Bowen Therapy?

 The Bowen moves are focused on crucial junctions of muscle, ligaments or tendons; nerve pathways; blood and lymph circulation.
 Blockages are freed; reconnections are made.
 Adhesions within the fibres in the fascia are released and the affected area can become more hydrated.
 This assists the structures housed within the fascia to function more effectively.
 Improved function in these structures leads to a better level of general health and decreased levels of pain.

-During the treatment there are one to two minute intervals when the animal is left to rest, while the body absorbs the gentle moves, allowing fine adjustments to take place.
+During the treatment there are one to two minute intervals when the animal is left to rest, while the body absorbs the gentle moves, allowing adjustments to take place.

 Rapid results are common.
 Most injuries and pain respond in 2 or 3 sessions, but there is no limit to the number of treatments an animal can receive.
 ‘Top up’ or maintenance treatments are of great benefit to help keeping the body in a state of optimal balance and to prevent re-injury.
 A treatment will take approximately 45 minutes.